The History of Rocky Horror: ----------------------

 says, 'You're weird, but you belong somewhere.
 Let's all be weird

 together.'"
-(Corliss) He certainly found his niche in the Rocky world, and
+(Corliss) He certainly found his niche in the Rocky world,

 it sure changed his life.
 He met one of the Janet's at the Playhouse and they